jfelipesp/getdata-010/CODEBOOK.md

 #########################################################

 # About the Raw Data
 The raw data used is this project was collect by Smartlab - Non Linear Complex Systems Laboratory.
-More information can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and can be downloade here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+More information can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and can be downloade [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 # Study Design

-Since the raw data used was previously collected, please refer to: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Since the raw data used was previously collected, please refer [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 # Code Book
   data Data Set: